 Although Calvin College does not offer courses in pharmacy, you can take courses at Calvin that are prerequisites for acceptance to a pharmacy school.
 If you are a high school student considering pharmacy, you should have a strong background in mathematics and science, including high school physics.

 Pre-Pharmacy students will typically complete two to three years at Calvin College before transferring to a college of pharmacy to complete four additional years of study culminating in a Doctor of Pharmacy (PharmD) degree.

 Several of the pharmacy schools now prefer that students complete a bachelor’s degree before enrolling in a PharmD program.
 These students usually major in biology or biochemistry at Calvin.

 Pre-Pharmacy requirements of the various pharmacy schools vary greatly and change often, but all schools require courses in biology and chemistry.
 Some schools do not accept advanced placement credits.

-The pre-pharmacy advisor, John Ubels, will assist students in planning a pre-pharmacy curriculum.
+The pre-pharmacy advisor, Michael Barbachyn, will assist students in planning a pre-pharmacy curriculum.
 Most pharmacy schools require the Pharmacy College Admission Test (PCAT), which should be taken in the fall semester of the student’s final year at Calvin.